TheProtagonists/TheWorldBeyond/README.md

 1. Download and install the latest versions of both EVE and scatterer.

-2. Download the latest version of [TWB_Visuals_Core](https://github.com/TheProtagonists/TheWorldBeyond/releases/latest), install it by copying the extracted TheWorldBeyond folder into your GameData folder.
+2. Download the latest version of [TWB_Visuals_Core](https://github.com/TheProtagonists/TheWorldBeyond/releases/latest), extract the downloaded zip file *(make sure to use Extract Here)* and copy the extracted TheWorldBeyond folder into your GameData folder.

-3. Download the matching visuals packs for the system packs have chosen, install them by copying the extracted TheWorldBeyond folders into your GameData folder.
+3. Download the matching visuals packs for the system packs have chosen, once again, install them by copying the extracted TheWorldBeyond folders into your GameData folder.
+Again, they should also automatically merge into the same folder.

 **You can also install the entirety of The World Beyond with the visuals included by downloading the latest TWB_Full after installing Kopernicus, CTTP, EVE and scatterer.
 If you do this, simply copy the extracted TheWorldBeyond folder into your GameData.**